 In this activity you will create stunning colour images of galaxies and add them to the Tuning Fork template to recreate the famous Hubble image.

-Students work with real data files for a number of galaxies collected from the LCOGT data archive.
+Students work with real data files for a number of galaxies collected from the LCO data archive.
 They will use Photoshop software to make these files into colour images by combining different filters (B,V and R) for each galaxy.
 Finally, they will correctly classify each galaxy and arrange them into the classic Tuning Fork template to recreate the famous Hubble image!

 Start by downloading the data files attached and making color images of the galaxies.